Virtual Headache Specialist

 How does Cefaly work?

-Cefaly works by external trigeminal nerve stimulation (eTNS), similar to a transcutaneous electrical nerve stimulation (TENS) mechanism.
-It works by sending electrical signals into the trigeminal nerve branches in the forehead to disrupt the electrical circuitry involved in a migraine attack.
+Cefaly works by external trigeminal nerve stimulation (eTNS).
+The trigeminal nerve is the nerve that innervates throughout the brain, face, and head, and is the central component to a migraine attack.
+Cefaly works by sending electrical signals into the trigeminal nerve branches in the forehead to disrupt the electrical circuitry involved in a migraine attack.

 How is Cefaly used?

-Cefaly treatment is often described as a mild buzzing and pressure sensation.
-It should be avoided in patients with implanted metallic or electronic devices in the head, or who have a cardiac pacemaker or implanted or wearable defibrillator.
+A mild buzzing and pressure sensation are sometimes described.
+It should be avoided with implanted metallic or electronic devices in the head, or who have a cardiac pacemaker or implanted or wearable defibrillator.

 VAGUS NERVE STIMULATOR (GAMMACORE)